 Skip to contents

-Computes the empirical variogram using ``bins'' of distance provided by the user.
+Computes the empirical variogram using lag-distance breakpoints.

 Usage